-Days after the black Sunday, Leonard Thomas, the sports editor of TODAY urged the FAS to make a bold initiative by implementing the use of video-referee at the matches to address this nagging issue (above).
+Days after black Sunday, Leonard Thomas, the sports editor of TODAY urged the Football of Association of Singapore (FAS) to make a bold initiative by implementing the use of video at the matches to address this nagging issue (pictured above).

 However, one must bear in mind that using such technology may not necessarily solve the issue overnight.

-Furthermore, several factors need to be taken care of should the league authority decided to push ahead.
+Furthermore, several factors need to be taken care of should the league authority decide to push ahead.

-Soon expensive equipment have to be installed and more manpower will have to be deployed on match days if the league authority decided to give the go-ahead.
+Soon expensive equipment have to be installed and more manpower will have to be deployed on match days if the league authority decides to give the go-ahead.

 Are we ready for this in the unfavourable financial climate when prudence is the key?

-Time must be added on to compensate the loss of time incurred due to the pending of a decision and flow of the game will be disrupted.
+Time must be added on to compensate for the loss of time incurred due to the pending decision and the flow of the game will be disrupted.

-Thus, the game would have to end at the later time and local fans have every right to grumble over that if the game end at 11pm on a weekday (you can't rule that out).
+Thus, the game would have to end at a later time and local fans have every right to grumble over that if the game ends at 11pm on a weekday (you can't rule that out).

-Other than that, some media outlets may have to think thrice before cover some of the matches, if the match ended past the scheduled slot as they would much lesser time to file their stories.
+Other than that, some media outlets may have to think thrice before covering some of the matches, if the match ended past the scheduled slot as they would have much less time to file their stories.

-So would it lead to situation that some referee would push some of the crucial decision making to the video-referee?
+So would it lead to a situation in which some referees would push some of the crucial decision-making to the video referee?

-If an alleged foul is being committed at a spot where the camera not able to capture, how long would the discussion over this offence lasts without causing unnecessary time wasting?
+If an alleged foul is being committed at a spot where the camera is not able to capture, how long would the discussion over this offence last without causing unnecessary time wasting?

-At the end of the debate, it must agree that use of such technology should be seen as a compliment not taking over as the role of arbitrator of the game.
+At the end of the debate, it must agree that the use of such technology should be seen as a compliment not taking over the role of arbitrator of the game.

-Nonetheless, before we start talking about install those pricey equipment, shouldn't we look into the root problem that we are all facing now - the quality of refereeing in Singapore football that had been the ignition point that led to those unpleasant incidents on Sunday.
+Nonetheless, before we start talking about installing that pricey equipment, shouldn't we look into the root problem that we are all facing now - the quality of refereeing in Singapore football that had been the ignition point that led to those unpleasant incidents on Sunday.

 hey come on!! once installed, u kill football la pls! and i agree with u pohui, we should look into the base of the problem, referee quality. not only to focus on that sunday game, most of the games. shame la like this.